Admission to the Major

 Your application must be submitted to the ICPS Committee no later than the first semester of your junior year prior to the Committee's deadline for considering new proposals.
 Students are strongly encouraged to meet the twelfth-week second-semester sophomore application deadline.
 Acceptance is not automatic.
 The Committee may feel that your goals might be better served through a regular major and may strongly advise you to pursue that course of action.
 This point reinforces the importance of carefully thinking through your proposal.

-For juniors in their first semester, the application must be submitted by noon of the Friday of week 1 of instruction.
-For sophomores in their second semester, the application must be submitted by noon of the Monday of week 12 (week 11 of instruction).
+For juniors in their first semester, the application must be submitted by noon of the Friday of week 1 of instruction (September 2 for fall of 2022, January 27 for spring of 2023).
+For sophomores in their second semester, the application must be submitted by noon of the Monday of week 12 (April 10 for spring of 2023).
 They should be submitted electronically to Julie Shannon and the chair of ICPS.
 The committee reviews applications twice a semester after the submission deadlines.
-The deadline for applying for first-semester juniors in Fall 2019 is September 6, 2019; for second-semester sophomores it is November 18, 2019.